It’s almost Thanksgiving! Here are a few tips to make sure you feel energetic and vibrant after all that Thanksgiving food.

-One of the nice things about a Thanksgiving meal is that it is typically in the early afternoon, when the digestive fire burns hottest!
+One of the nice things about a Thanksgiving meal is that it is typically in the early afternoon–when the digestive fire burns the hottest!

-According to Ayurveda, the digestion is the strongest in the afternoon and the best time to be filling the tank to capacity.
+According to Ayurveda, afternoon is when digestion is the strongest and the best time to be filling the tank to capacity.
 So try not to have that big turkey dinner at night when the cooks have gone home and your digestive fire is the weakest.
 (1)

 #2: Chat and Chew

-It is not a bad idea to eat a very light and balanced breakfast that day, so by the time the big meal comes you have fully digested breakfast and are ready to fill up.
+It is not a bad idea to eat a very light and balanced breakfast that day, so by the time the big meal comes, you have fully digested breakfast and are ready to fill up.
 If you have adapted to burning fat as your main source of fuel, fasting until the mealtime can be a great way to make sure you are not exceeding your daily caloric needs.

-Be careful though, if you sit down to that table starving, you risk inhaling your food and after hours of preparation you are stuffed to the gills in under 10 minutes.
+Be careful though, if you sit down to the table starving, you risk inhaling your food!
+After hours of preparation, you will be stuffed to the gills in under 10 minutes.
 The key here is to eat slowly!
-Relax and dine!
+Relax and dine.
 Force yourself to put the fork down and chat while you chew.

-The more time you give yourself to chew and relax, the more your stomach will gracefully expand and allow you to comfortably continue to enjoy your Thanksgiving meal without over eating.
-If you eat that same meal fast, it will hit like a rock and you will find yourself spending much of the afternoon on the couch.
+The more time you give yourself to chew and relax, the more your stomach will gracefully expand and allow you to comfortably continue to enjoy your Thanksgiving meal without over-eating.
+If you eat that same meal fast, it will hit you like a rock, and you will find yourself spending much of the afternoon on the couch.
+Sound familiar?

 Studies suggest that slow, mindful eating helps us eat healthier and lose weight.
 (2)

 #3 – Stoke the Furnace